Skip to main content

 Dremio displays the number of unique users who executed jobs on that day and the number of executed jobs.

-2. Click on About Dremio in the menu.
+2. Click About Dremio in the menu.

-3. Click on the Cluster Usage Data tab.
+3. Click the Cluster Usage Data tab.

 System Telemetry